quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 4 years ago
-Mr. Richardson’s is professional and knowledgeable.
+Mr. Richardson's is professional and knowledgeable.
 The communication and customer service was impeccable.
 He was able to keep me at ease throughout the entire process.
-I’d definitely recommend him for your home buying needs.
+I'd definitely recommend him for your home buying needs.

 
 1